-Board members elected for a full term at a regularly scheduled school election in September, of odd-numbered years, serve for four years.
-Board members appointed to fill a vacant position will serve until the next scheduled school election.
+Board members elected for a full term at a regularly scheduled school election in November, of odd-numbered years, serve for four years.
+Board members appointed to fill a vacant position will serve until a successor is elected and qualified at the next scheduled school election, unless there is an intervening special election for the school district, in which even a successor shall be elected at the intervening special election.
 A board member elected to fill a vacancy will serve out the unexpired term.